aidanCQ/openapi-merge/README.md

 ## Install bun and dependencies:

-Install from https://bun.com/ or use devenv.
+Install from https://bun.com/ or use `devenv.nix`.

 ```bash
 bun install